shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 If the system has converged, then ISMCTS should act as an identity operator on $P_n$, and the sequence ${{H_n}}$ should approach a fixed model, justifying these tricks.

+## Node Splitting

+As described, our system still has a memory requirement with linear dependencies on $h$ (the size of the hidden state space) and $b$ (the game's branching factor).
+This is because our $H$ model outputs a softmax layer of size $h$ to sample the hidden state, and because our $P$ model outputs a softmax layer of size $b$ to produce an action policy.

-In some games, the size of the hidden state space, $h$, can be intractably large.
-Rather than representing the hidden state as a flat distribution over the entire space, we can split a single SAMPLE node into a series of multiple SAMPLE nodes, each generating a piece of the hidden state.
+Here is how we address this.
+Rather than representing the hidden state as a flat distribution over the entire space, we split a single SAMPLE node into a series of multiple SAMPLE nodes, each generating a piece of the hidden state.
 We call this $H$-_splitting_.
 This is similar to how an LLM samples sentences one word at a time.
+For an appropriately chosen $H$-splitting scheme, this can shrink the dependence from $O(h)$ to $O(\log{h})$.
-In Scrabble, we can generate a hidden set of tiles one letter at a time, limiting the output of the $H$ network to a size-27 logit layer.
+In Scrabble, we can generate a hidden set of tiles one letter at a time, limiting the output of the $H$ network to a size-27 softmax layer.
-In Stratego, we can generate the hidden piece identities one piece at a time.
-This removes the linear dependence on $h$ in the system memory requirements.
+In Stratego, we can generate hidden piece identities one piece at a time.

-Similarly, if the size of the action space, $b$, is too large, we can split a single ACT node into a series of multiple ACT nodes, by decomposing an action into multiple sub-actions.
+Similarly, we can split a single ACT node into a series of multiple ACT nodes, by decomposing an action into multiple sub-actions.
 We similarly call this $P$-_splitting_.
+For an appropriate chosen $P$-splitting scheme, this can shrink the dependence from $O(b)$ to $O(\log{b})$.
 In Scrabble, we can decompose a move into a board location, followed by tile placements.

-This removes the linear dependence on
-$b$ in the system memory requirements.
+We should note that $P$-splitting has already been successfully utilized in some large-branching-factor games.
+DeepMind used it in their Starcraft-playing system AlphaStar ([Vinyals et al, 2019](https://www.nature.com/articles/s41586-019-1724-z)).
+User @RightfulChip in the Engine Programming Discord has described success in their (closed-source) engine _Rusty_ for playing the high-branching-factor game [Arimaa](https://en.wikipedia.org/wiki/Arimaa).

 ## Equilibrium-Idempotence